mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

 ``controller.bus.temp`` where ``bus`` is an instance of the expandable connector.
 Further recall that the ``ExpandableBus`` definition **didn't contain a signal called** ``temperature``.
-So the question is, how did it get on the connector.
+So the question is, how did it get on the connector?
 The answer lies in the implementation of the sensor model.
 The diagram for the sensor model looks like this: